 Section 3 of the Planning Act requires that decisions affecting planning matters "shall be consistent with" policy statements issued under the Act.
 The PPS recognizes the diversity of Ontario and that local context is important.
 Policies are outcome-oriented, and some policies provide flexibility provided that provincial interests are upheld.
 PPS policies represent minimum standards.

 The subject land is located in a 'Settlement Area' according to the PPS.
-Policy 1.1.3.1 states that settlement areas shall be the focus of growth and their vitality and regeneration shall be promoted.
+Policy 1.1.3.1 states that settlement areas shall be the focus of growth and development.